josevnz/tutorials/docs/SpyOnNfs/README.md

 While trying to find the elusive mount points, I stumbled into [Sysdig](https://github.com/draios/sysdig):

 Sysdig instruments your physical and virtual machines at the OS level by installing into the Linux kernel and capturing system calls and other OS events.
+Sysdig uses [DTrace](https://en.wikipedia.org/wiki/DTrace) underneat.

 Sysdig also makes it possible to create trace files for system activity, similarly to what you can do for networks with tools like tcpdump and Wireshark.